Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Results and Discussion

-We now show how these test errors are distributed across the configuration space in Figure \ref{fig:MD17_test_errors} by fixing the training set size to 100 configurations (other training set sizes are shown in the SI \Cref{fig:md17_test_errors_tss50,fig:md17_test_errors_tss250,fig:md17_test_errors_tss250,fig:md17_test_errors_tss500,fig:md17_test_errors_tss750,fig:md17_test_errors_tss1000}), binning the predicted test configurations with respect to their force norm values, and plotting the mean absolute errors and variances of the bins against their force norms.
-Each bin contains up to 30 configurations, with on average ($50 \text{ bootstraps} \times 50,000 \text{ test configurations} / 30 \text{ configurations per bin}$) 8{,}333 bins per MD17 molecule.
-Importantly, the erratic behavior of all three sampling methods at the upper end of the force norms comes from the sparsity of available samples in that regime (see Figure \ref{fig:md17distributions}, top right), meaning some spikes in error, despite the 50 bootstraps, correspond to only a couple dozen test error instances.
+We now show how these test errors are distributed across the configuration space in Figure \ref{fig:MD17_test_errors} by fixing the training set size to 100 configurations (other training set sizes are shown in the SI in Figures~\ref{fig:md17_test_errors_tss50}, \ref{fig:md17_test_errors_tss100}, \ref{fig:md17_test_errors_tss250}, \ref{fig:md17_test_errors_tss500}, \ref{fig:md17_test_errors_tss1000}, \ref{fig:md17_test_errors_tss50_force}, \ref{fig:md17_test_errors_tss100_force}, \ref{fig:md17_test_errors_tss250_force}, \ref{fig:md17_test_errors_tss500_force}, and \ref{fig:md17_test_errors_tss1000_force}).
+We bin the predicted test configurations with respect to their force norm values and plot the mean absolute errors and variances of the bins against their force norms.
+Each bin contains up to 30 configurations, with on average ($30 \text{ bootstraps} \times 10{,}000$ test configurations $\olddiv$ 30 configurations per bin) 10{,}000 bins per MD17 molecule.
+We omit PCov-CUR from these plots to reduce visual clutter because its performance is consistently worse than the other supervised sampling methods.
+Importantly, the erratic behavior of all methods at the upper end of the force norms comes from the sparsity of available samples in that regime (see Figure \ref{fig:md17distributions}, top right), meaning some spikes in error, despite the 50 bootstraps, correspond to only a couple dozen test error instances.

 The URS predictive errors and variances are highest at force norm values for which there is limited labeled data.
 URS errors consistently increase for high force norm configurations, for every MD17 molecule.
 The errors dip lower for the medium force norm configurations that form the bulk of the Boltzmann distribution.
 Naphthalene, whose trajectory includes many relaxed structures far from the bulk of the trajectory dataset, sees a large increase in test errors at low force norms.
 Conversely, uracil and toluene have low test errors and variances at low force norms, consistent with the paucity of low force norm structures far from the bulk datasets.
 The other molecules see a slight increase in test errors at low force norms.